 Helping the wrongfully injured get compensation for their suffering.

-In analyzing whether someone’s “rights” are being violated, the first question is what is the right, and where did it come from?
-So, for example, we have certain rights granted by the United States Constitution, certain rights granted by the New Hampshire Constitution, and certain rights granted by laws passed by the United States Congress and the New Hampshire Legislature.
-In none of these documents do we find a grant of a “right” not to wear a mask.
+In determining whether someone’s rights are being violated, the first question is, what is the right, and where did it come from?
+We have certain rights granted by the United States Constitution, others granted by the New Hampshire Constitution, and others granted by laws passed by the United States Congress and the New Hampshire Legislature.
+In none of these documents do we find a grant of a “right” to not wear a mask.

 But what about the argument that the First Amendment to the U.S. Constitution prevents the government from requiring masks?
 The First Amendment protects: